TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/AddLanguages.rst

     :type: string
     :Example: :yaml:`en-GB`

+    ..  deprecated:: 12.3
+        It is not needed to set this property anymore, and is removed from the backend UI.
+The information is now automatically derived from the :ref:`locale <sitehandling-addingLanguages-locale>` setting.
+        Using this property will trigger a PHP deprecation notice.

     The frontend language for :html:`hreflang` and :html:`lang` tags.

 ..  confval:: direction

     :type: string
     :Example: :yaml:`ltr`

+    ..  deprecated:: 12.3
+        It is not needed to set this property anymore, and is removed from the backend UI.
+The information is now automatically derived from the :ref:`locale <sitehandling-addingLanguages-locale>` setting.
+        Using this property will trigger a PHP deprecation notice.

     The text direction for content in this language (left-to-right or right-to-left).